-The Australian Directors’ Guild today announced nominees for the 2020 ADG Awards, to be announced in Sydney at an Awards ceremony at the City Recital Hall on October 19.
+The Australian Directors’ Guild today announced nominees for the 2020 ADG Awards to take place on October 19.

 A record 202 entries were received this year, up from 117 in 2019.